Create an account sign-up-diamond

 Route Description for Ben Lui and Beinn a’Chlèibh Walk

-Ben Lui is known as one of the most impressive, elegant peaks in Scotland’s Southern Highlands and the Ben Lui and Beinn a'Chlèibh Walk invites hillwalkers to experience the majesty of this incredible peak.
-Beyond the demanding ascents, this walk also includes a crossing of the River Lochy (do not attempt when in spate) and some highly boggy sections where the route is virtually pathless, so proper footwear, a change of clothes (if you wish), and navigation skills are good prerequisites to keep in mind for this walk.
-If tackling this route during the winter, especially when snow is present, be sure to equip yourself with the necessary gear, including an ice-axe and crampons, as well as a working knowledge of hillwalking in these conditions.
+Ben Lui is known as one of the most impressive, elegant peaks in Scotland’s Southern Highlands and the Ben Lui and Beinn a'Chlèibh Walk invites hillwalkers to experience the majesty of this incredible mountain.
+Beyond the demanding ascents, this route up Ben Lui also includes a crossing of the River Lochy (do not attempt when in spate) and some highly boggy sections where the terrain is virtually pathless.
+Proper footwear, navigation skills, and careful planning are essential for anyone setting out to climb Ben Lui.

-From the Glen Lochy Foresty car park off the A85, take the path that leads from the car park towards the river Lochy.
-Continue the path riverside until you find a place suitable for crossing (this depends on how wet you’re willing to get).
-Do not attempt to cross the river when in spate, as this presents extreme danger and is not recommended.
-Look out for the railway on the far side (do not cross as this is illegal), and take the metal grid bridge over the Eas Dàimh.
+From the Glen Lochy Forestry car park off the A85, take the path that leads from the car park towards the River Lochy.
+Continue riverside until you find a suitable place to cross.
+Do not attempt to cross the River Lochy when in spate, as this presents extreme danger.
+After crossing, avoid the railway line (crossing is illegal) and instead use the metal grid bridge over the Eas Dàimh.

-Take the path that leads through the trees alongside the burn.
-After 500 m, you’ll arrive at the joining place of Eas Dàimh and another burn.
-Make sure you cross the Eas Dàimh taking the path that follows the burn from the Fionn Choire.
-Continue the trail, then cross the Fionn Choire, where you’ll pass through a steel gate contained in a deer fence.
-Spot the track that leads uphill and walk 300 m to reach a second main forest track.
-Take a left on this track to reach a bridge suspended over the Fionn Choire, then take an immediate right onto the trail that climbs steeply.
+Follow the path through the trees alongside the burn.
+After 500 m, you’ll reach the junction of Eas Dàimh and another burn.
+Cross the Eas Dàimh and follow the path up from the Fionn Choire.
+After crossing the Fionn Choire and passing through a steel gate in a deer fence, locate the uphill track and walk 300 m to reach a forest track.
+Turn left to reach a bridge over the Fionn Choire, then immediately right onto a steep climbing path.

 Beinn a'Chlèibh